PhilippeLeopoldie/SpaceshipsApp/README.md

 ---

 ## Assignment Goals
-This is a collaborative project aimed at building a full-featured **ASP.NET Core MVC** web application using **Clean Architecture** principles.
+This is a 5 days collaborative project aimed at building a featured **ASP.NET Core MVC** web application using **Clean Architecture** principles.
 The goal is to demonstrate proficiency in modern ASP.NET Core development by applying:

 - ✅ MVVMC design pattern
 - ✅ Clean separation of concerns